Museum Trail

 Ansley Crabtree, Travis Crabtree, April Garon Photography

-In 2024, Museum Trail was awarded the DOT Reconnecting Communities and Neighborhoods Grant to extend the next phase of the trail in Downtown Jackson
+In 2024, Museum Trail was awarded the DOT Reconnecting Communities and Neighborhoods Grant to extend the trail into Downtown Jackson.

-Tree developed the downtown connector proposal and has written a series of grants which continue to grow the trail.
+Tree developed the downtown connector proposal and has successfully written a series of grants that have contributed to the continued growth and expansion of the future trail network in Jackson, Mississippi.

 In 2023, Museum Trail was awarded the APA MS Chapter President’s Award “In recognition of continuous planning efforts in Mississippi”